montagestudio/firefly/README.md

 ### Accessing logs

+!!
+Under Construction - the information in this section is outdated !!

 You can `ssh` into the different machines with `vagrant ssh $NAME`.
 Files are generally located at `/srv`.
 You can run the commands below to directly follow the logs for the different servers: